kelu124/twitter/README.md

-Tools for Twitter Data Mining
+Tools for Twitter Data Minin

+and last but not least, the bot to update the Tweets on the wiki is CreateTwitter.py

+g